Anushka091922/GSoC_2024/README.md

 ## Directions to use and run the files:
 1) firstly build root by taking reference from ([https://root.cern.ch/building-root)]
-2) then directly copy-paste the file names and run it.
+2) then directly copy-paste the files and run them.
-3) For the Example code to run the name of the dataset file is 'dataset.txt' and we have to include that file file first into the same directory as the Python file
+3) For the Example code to run the name of the dataset file is 'dataset.txt' and we have to include that file file first into the same directory as the Python file.
+4)